-Female CEO and Financial Reporting Fraud
+2.2.1 Female Chief Executive Officer and Financial Reporting Fraud

-The Chief Executive Officer (CEO) holds the top position in a company.
+Chief Executive Officer (CEO) holds the top position in a company (Yasa & Novialy, 2012).
 According to Indonesia Law Number 40/2007, the CEO has the task and responsibility of setting and overseeing employee work and leading the company in formulating company policies.
-Leadership style, communication skills, and decision-making can be determined by gender (Betz et al., 1989; Roxas & Stoneback, 2004).
+Leadership style, communication skills, and decision-making can be determined by gender (Betz et al., 1989; Ross & Robertson, 2003; Roxas & Stoneback, 2004).

-Gender socialization theory explains that men and women have different values, ethical views, and attitudes in the workplace due to upbringing during childhood and reinforced over time through social norms (Dawson, 1992).
+Gender socialization theory explains that men and women have different values, ethical views, and attitudes in the workplace due to upbringing during childhood and reinforced over time through social norms (Dawson, 1992; Gilligan, 1982).
 The ability to react between men and women when experiencing the same problem can be assumed due to gender differences.
 (Na & Hong, 2017) assert that gender differences can create different leadership styles and affect behavior when making decisions.

-Women's executives can be said to be more effective and efficient in making very complex decisions with more mature considerations.
+Women's gender can be said to be more effective and efficient in making very complex decisions with more mature considerations.
 Women contribute different perspectives and offer solutions in companies that can improve the quality of decision-making processes (Suherman et al., 2021).
 Feminine leadership styles are more emotional, cooperative, more intuitive in solving problems, and more empathetic (Loden, 1985).
-Women CEOs with feminine leadership styles can minimize violations of financial reporting rules (Maula & Rakhman, 2018).
-Hoang et al. (2019) confirms that female CEOs have lower risk scores than male CEOs.
-Setyaningrum et al. (2019) that female CEOs have a negative and significant effect on earnings management.
+Women CEO with feminine leadership styles can minimize violations of financial reporting rules (Maula & Rakhman, 2018).
+Hoang et al. (2019) confirms that female CEO have lower risk scores than male CEO.
+Setyaningrum et al. (2019) that female CEO have a negative and significant effect on financial reporting fraud.
 Our first hypothesis is as follows: